 The word "retcon" is shorthand for "retroactive continuity changes."
 They happen when previously established facts within a fictional narrative are altered to form a new narrative.
 The characters within the narrative will acknowledge the new facts and forget the old facts, but the reader is confusingly left knowing both versions.
 Sometimes retcons are small tweaks that go practically unnoticed, and sometimes, they land on this list as one of the biggest retcons in comic history.

-There are many different kinds of retcons, but common themes are returning a deceased character to life, rewriting an established origin, or undoing events that have derailed the narrative flow of a series by rebooting reality back to a more advantageous paradigm.Fans seem to hate retcons for the most part, but it's all a matter of how well the writer pulls it off.
-If he or she can craft a story that makes the change palatable, the new continuity becomes a welcome part of the canon, but if it's not done gracefully, it sticks out like a sore thumb.
-Good or bad, here is the list of the biggest retcons ever to grace (or infect) the pages of comic books!
+Fans reactions are mixed at best, but it's all a matter of how well the writer pulls it off.
+If they can craft a story that makes the change palatable, the new continuity becomes a welcome part of the canon, but if it's not done gracefully, it sticks out like a sore thumb.
+Good or bad, here is the list of the biggest retcons in comics!

 The Return of Captain America

 DC's MultiversePhoto: DC Comics